-In 2019, ALX Resources Corp. accelerated its focus on nickel-copper-cobalt exploration with its acquisition of the Firebird Nickel Project in northern Saskatchewan, Canada.
+In 2019, ALX Resources Corp. accelerated its focus on nickel-copper-cobalt exploration with its acquisition of the Firebird Nickel Project (formerly the Falcon Nickel Project) in northern Saskatchewan, Canada.
 The Company's analysis of world nickel markets aided its decision to pursue exploration for an economic nickel deposit, due to the robust demand for the metal and the potential for a supply shortfall in the coming decade.
 Copper and cobalt minerals are often associated with nickel deposits and provide additional value in an economic deposit.